Adrian-patrick/Genai-learning-path/README.md

 - Assignment 2: Multi-Agent Analytical Platform

 ```
-Each branch represents a singular topic
-The branch will also contain all code related to the topic
+Each branch represents a singular topic and will contain all code related to the topic.